 The site has an area of 2 ha.
-It is occupied by a dwelling house, large garage and various sheds around the site.
+It is occupied by two dwelling houses, two large garages and various sheds around the site.
 There is a gas easement that passes across the site which is cleared of vegetation and will be required to remain that way.
 It is fenced on all sides.
-There are a number of dams on site.
 An intermittent watercourse passes through the north western corner of the site.
 It can be described as a class 2 stream under the Strahler classification.

 There is minimal understorey on the site.
-There is some native tree cover as well as species not endemic to the local area planted along the frontage to There are a number of farm animals grazing on the site.
-The subject site and the adjoining sites are fenced around their boundaries and being in an increasingly urban area it is unlikely that these will be removed.
-The sites will increasingly be subject to invasive fauna such as suburban cats.
+There is some native tree cover as well as species not endemic to the local area planted along the frontage to second second se